 Partner with another freelancer who sells a different service to a similar audience.
 Of course, you want to make sure your partner isn’t your competitor.

 Think: Taco Bell and Doritos.
-Both companies market their products to the 18-34 year old millennials market.
+Both companies market their products to the 18-34-year-old millennials market.
 Their audience is looking for convenient, easy options for food.
 So they created Doritos Locos Tacos, a new product.
-You don’t have to create a co-branded product to take advantage of marketing partnerships.
+That said, you don’t have to create a co-branded product to take advantage of marketing partnerships.
 You can collaborate on a piece of content or opt-in offer, and share the results of that promotion.

 Show off samples of your best work with an engaging, professional-looking portfolio.
 This is one of the easiest ways to show prospective clients you’re capable of doing a great job with their project.

 If you don't have a strong portfolio of past work, there are steps you can take to improve your chances of acquiring clients.
 A freelance voiceover artist, for instance, might also include a page on their website that features corporate-friendly stock music they have produced on their own.

 Consider creating mockup work for your portfolio if you don’t have enough pieces to show your potential clients.
 For those who are unfamiliar with this process, it involves doing projects for different brands or clients on your own as if you had been hired by them.

 It’s important to denote in your portfolio whether or not you have actually worked with these clients, though.
 This is to help you avoid misleading people by making them think you have worked with high-profile brands.

 If you want to be visible where your audience is, join communities related to your niche.
 Don’t promote your services right away.
 Instead, engage with the community and provide value.
 After a while, you’ll become known as an expert and you can start marketing your services.